MihaelaBr/MihaelaBr/README.md

 👀  I’m interested in Data Analytics, Data Engineering and Data Science, Process automations and App development.

-🌲  Some of my projects have a special focus on the environment, climate change and business but some include personal interests like music and sports.
+🌲  Some of my projects have a special focus on the environment, climate change and business but some include personal interests like music, art and movies.

 🌱  My current target is improving my Python programming skills, ETL and pipeline building skills.